 Have you ever seen a picture of Jesus on the cross?
 Jesus was a good man so who decided that he would die on a cross?
 How did this happen?

-Today, let’s talk about how and why it was that Jesus came to die on a cross.
+Today, let’s talk about how and why it was that Jesus came to die on the cross.

 Before he died on the cross Jesus spent time with his friends, the apostles.
 One evening they shared a special dinner together.
 Since it was the last time they ate together this meal is called the “Last Supper”.